Oles Buzina: Investigation

 On 23 June 2015, Polischuk was released on bail after businessman Oleksiy Tamrazov posted his ₴5 million bail.
 However, on 2 July, the decision was overturned by the Shevchenkovsky District Court of Kyiv, and Polischuk was re-arrested.
 On 9 December 2015, the Pechersky District Court of Kyiv moved Polishuk to house arrest, ordering him to wear an electronic tagging bracelet.
 On 31 December 2015, Medvenko was also moved to house arrest under similar conditions.

 On 25 March 2016, the Pechersky District Court of Kyiv released Polischuk from house arrest and released Medvenko on personal obligation.
 On 23 May, the Court revoked all restrictive measures on Medvenko.

-On 13 May 2016 Buzina's mother, Valentina Buzina, asked the Opposition Bloc (a pro-Russian faction in the Ukrainian parliament) for help, denouncing the unwillingness of Ukrainian authorities to punish her son's killers; MPs from the Bloc promised to send requests to Ukrainian President Petro Poroshenko and Ukraine's Prosecutor General Yuriy Lutsenko so that investigations are carried.
+In July 2016, it was reported that a lot of major evidence, including photo robots of the suspects made by eye witnesses, CCTV footage and cell phone monitoring, had been lost from case materials.

+By April 2017, no progress had been made in the murder investigation.

 On 28 November 2017, the indictment against Polischuk and Medvenko was sent to the Shevchenkovsky District Court of Kyiv for consideration.